-Did you know that hormone-related health issues can respond very well to simple lifestyle changes?
+Did you know that menstrual cycle-related health issues can respond very well to simple lifestyle changes?

 By following these four steps, many people could notice a significant improvement in their health and wellbeing, without the need for medication (and its risk of side-effects).
 Better still, even if these changes do not completely solve your health issues, they will definitely help, and won’t make things any worse, since they are all health-promoting .